Jazz and the Maintenance of Existing Systems

 With complete record descriptions our systems have fewer errors and greater consistency.
 Our objective is to make our record descriptions so complete that our program logic is reduced to nothing except business essentials.
 We make these changes: -

-1. Commenced and Terminated are dates, stored in a format that is standard for the VA applications.
+3. Commenced and Terminated are dates, stored in a format that is standard for the VA applications.
 We can define this as a data type VADate, making the definition more precise and briefer, and giving us a single place to write things like validation logic.
+We’ll create a copy book, VATypes, to hold this definition, as we expect more VA data types to be required as the project continues.

 Here is the revised BNE definition.
 Note that it now includes COPY for other definitions that are needed to complete this one or related to it.